 What inspires her to do this difficult work?
 “I deeply admire women who have done investigations, who take pictures of the most terrible situations and who transform it into struggle and activism to change the lives of the animals,” she says.

 Igualdad Animal Mexico isn’t done setting precedents for the country.
 New investigations are planned and the group’s corporate campaigns continue.
 Their current legislative push — ending the use of cages for laying hens — is in full swing.
 They also plan to launch LoveVeg, a public education platform focused on changing consumer habits, in Mexico.

 Leading the way, and with so many hearts and minds to change, Ramírez knows she is exactly where she needs to be.

 Learn more and support Animal Equality.

-Photos by Jo-Anne McArthur.
+Photographs by Jo-Anne McArthur.
 Interview and text by Anna Mackiewicz.